npick001/Calculator/README.md

-#Calculator
+I would like to create a functioning calculator using branches for new capabilities.

-I would like to create using different branches for new capabilities
+This project is for learning javascript and git with VSCode.